XcluDev/Xclu/builtin_modules/Window/WWindow/help.md

 #### Window structure
 Window can contain of several nested layouts and widgets.
 ##
-The window contents structure is described in text format at `Structure` tab.
+The window content is described in text format at `Content` tab.
 Here is the example of putting two images to the window center:

     HorizontalLayout